fish-shell/fish-shell/doc_src/cmds/fish_breakpoint_prompt.rst

-.. _cmd-fish_breakpoint_prompt:
+.. _cmd-ghoti_breakpoint_prompt:

-fish_breakpoint_prompt - define the prompt when stopped at a breakpoint
+ghoti_breakpoint_prompt - define the prompt when stopped at a breakpoint
 =======================================================================

 Synopsis